YOGINIMAHIMA1/YOGINIMAHIMA1/README.md

  👨‍🎓 Master of Computer Applications (MCA) Student
 I am a dedicated second-year MCA student with a strong foundation in computer science principles, passionate about software development and system design.
 Through my studies, I have gained skills in programming, data structures, algorithms, and network systems, particularly interested in real-time communication and network programming.
 My academic journey is driven by a desire to tackle complex problems and explore innovative solutions.

-💼 Professional Experience at Wipro and People
+💼 Professional Experience at Wipro and PeopleStrong
 As a trainee at Wipro, I worked on projects such as network file sharing and inter-process communication (IPC) frameworks, applying C++, Linux system programming, and socket programming.
 I developed a secure client-server application, enhancing data transfer and user authentication processes.
-Additionally, my role as an Application Support Trainee at People involved troubleshooting CRM systems, utilizing SQL to analyze and resolve multi-tenant issues, and enhancing product performance through cross-functional collaboration.
+Additionally, my role as an Application Support Trainee at PeopleStrong involved troubleshooting CRM systems, utilizing SQL to analyze and resolve multi-tenant issues, and enhancing product performance through cross-functional collaboration.

 💡 Projects & Technical Skills
 I have also developed a real-time chat application, which further honed my understanding of network protocols and data exchange.
-My technical skill set includes C++, Python, SQL, HTML/CSS, and React, with a strong grasp of Linux system commands and Git.
+My technical skill set includes C++, SQL, HTML/CSS, and React, with a strong grasp of Linux system commands and Git.
 I'm excited to connect with professionals in software development and network engineering, ready to leverage my skills and experience in innovative projects.

 🎯 I regularly create inspirational content on [LinkedIn](https://www.linkedin.com/in/mahima-bhardwaj-49425922b) and [Twitter](https://twitter.com/MahimaBh2).

 ✨ I'm part of core developer team at [WOMENWHOCODE](https://github.com/WOMENWHOCODE), connecting sponsors and tech community events.
 I rank in Linked Top 4% Software Development Voice [LinkedIn](https://www.linkedin.com/in/mahima-bhardwaj-49425922b/)

-🎓 &nbsp; I'm pursuing MCA From Sushant University, and played a pivotal role as a contributor of [LinksHub](https://github.com/rupali-codes/LinksHub) to turn it into open source success story.
+🎓 &nbsp; I'm pursuing MCA From Sushant University, and played a pivotal role as a contributor of [LinksHub] to turn it into open source success story.

 🚀 &nbsp; I'm also part of exciting communities like [WebXDAO](https://github.com/WebXDAO), [Taipy](https://github.com/Avaiga/taipy), [DEV](https://dev.to/about) and my forte lies in exploring technologies like Nextjs with TypeScript to build products.